passchn/cakephp-logging/README.md

 }
 ```

-Then, you can just use the implementation by adding the class name in your app.php configuration for the respsective
+Then, you can just use the implementation by adding the class name in your app.php configuration for the respective
 logging scope:

 ```php